Identification and Management of RET fusion+ metastatic NSCLC

 Based on findings from animal studies and its mechanism of action, GAVRETO can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective non-hormonal contraception during treatment with GAVRETO and for 2 weeks after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception during treatment with GAVRETO and for 1 week after the final dose.
 Advise women not to breastfeed during treatment with GAVRETO and for 1 week after the final dose.

-Common adverse reactions (≥25%) were fatigue, constipation, musculoskeletal pain, and hypertension.
-Common Grade 3-4 laboratory abnormalities (≥2%) were decreased lymphocytes, decreased neutrophils, decreased phosphate, decreased hemoglobin, decreased sodium, decreased calcium (corrected), decreased sodium, increased aspartate aminotransferase (AST), increased alanine aminotransferase (ALT), decreased platelets and increased alkaline phosphatase.
+Common adverse reactions (≥25%) were constipation, hypertension, fatigue, musculoskeletal pain and diarrhea.
+Common Grade 3/4 laboratory abnormalities (≥2%) were decreased lymphocytes, decreased neutrophils, decreased hemoglobin, decreased phosphate, decreased calcium (corrected), decreased sodium, increased aspartate aminotransferase (AST), increased alanine aminotransferase (ALT), decreased platelets and increased alkaline phosphatase.

-Avoid coadministration with strong CYP3A inhibitors.
-Avoid coadministration of GAVRETO with combined P-gp and strong CYP3A inhibitors.
+Avoid coadministration of GAVRETO with strong CYP3A inhibitors or combined P-gp and strong CYP3A inhibitors.
 If coadministration cannot be avoided, reduce the GAVRETO dose.
 Avoid coadministration of GAVRETO with strong CYP3A inducers.
 If coadministration cannot be avoided, increase the GAVRETO dose.

-Please see the full Prescribing Information for GAVRETO.
+Please click here to see the full Prescribing Information for GAVRETO.